chetwilk/literate-robot/README.md

 #literate-robot

-A simple 'Hello World' written in Vala.
+A simple 'Hello World' written in the Vala language.